proycon/folia/docs/source/string_annotation.rst

         </str>
      </p>

-Or, if you do want seperate strings but you also want to make the relation between them very explicit, then you can resort to :ref:`alignment_annotation` as shown in the next example:
+Or, if you do want separate strings but you also want to make the relation between them very explicit, then you can resort to :ref:`alignment_annotation` as shown in the next example:

 .. code-block:: xml